Can a crystal be the ground state of a Bose system?: Mathematical substantiation

 With regard for the anharmonic corrections to $\varphi(\textbf{r}),$ the formula for $\hat{\textbf{P}}\Psi_{0}^{c}$ is complicated, but the conclusion does not change.
-More complicated modifications of WF (\ref{1-1}) were proposed in \cite{koehler1966,vitiello1988} (visual interpretation of the approach in \cite{vitiello1988} was given in \cite{ceperley1992}).
-For them, relation (\ref{1-77}) does not hold as well.
-In particular, for a one-dimensional (1D) periodic system, let us make translation $r_{j}\rightarrow r_{j}+\delta r$ in the function $\Psi_{T}(R)=\int \Xi(R,S)dS$ \cite{vitiello1988} with the replacement $s_{j}\rightarrow s_{j}+\delta r$.
-Then the limits of integration change. $\Psi_{T}$ will be invariable, if the values of $\Xi(R,s_{1},\ldots,s_{N})$ are the same at $s_{j}=\delta r$ and $s_{j}=L+\delta r$ for any $j$ (one, two, $\ldots, N$; $L$ is system size).
-But this is not satisfied for $\Xi(R,S)$ from \cite{vitiello1988}.
-That is, $\Psi_{T}(R)$ changes at a translation and does not correspond to zero momentum.
+More complicated modification of WF (\ref{1-1}) was proposed in \cite{koehler1966}.
+For it, relation (\ref{1-77}) does not hold as well.